Mary Silvia, Associate Director of Global Partnerships and Programs, certainly didn’t

 see where her career would take her when she started as a Newman’s Own Foundation Fellow in 2011.
 Her fellowship placement led her to SeriousFun Children’s Network and she has been helping spread the magic of camp ever since.

-Mary isn’t just making camp happen in low-resource areas, she is helping ensure their sustainability and creating stronger support systems for children and caregivers.
+Mary isn’t just making camp happen in low-resource areas, she is helping ensure its sustainability and creating stronger support systems for children and caregivers.
 Here, she shares how.

 What does the Associate Director of Global Partnerships and Programs do?